innawaylabs/tippsie/README.md

 * [x] Auto-apply the default tip percentage when changed
 * [x] Remembering the bill amount across app restarts (< 5 minutes)
 * [x] Using locale-specific currency
-* [ ] Switch thousands separators based on selected currency
+* [x] Switch thousands separators based on selected currency
 * [ ] UI animations

 ### Additional features
 * [x] Remembering the tip percentage across app restarts.
 * [x] Added an option to round up/down the total amount.
 * [x] Added a decimal keypad
+* [x] Upgraded the tip selector to a UISlider to let user select any tip percentage (0 - 100)
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 * [x] Theming the Settings page like the main application page (applied colors).
 * [ ] Support orientation change and make it compatible on other screens.